What Causes Hemolytic Uremic Syndrome?

 - Elevated pancreatic enzyme levels that could lead to insulin-dependent diabetes mellitus

-- Central Nervous System (CNS) disturbances such as irritability, behavior changes, disorientation, delirium, hallucinations, dizziness, and tremors
+- Central nervous system disturbances such as irritability, behavior changes, disorientation, delirium, hallucinations, dizziness, and tremors

 - Respiratory disease syndrome